 Maintaining your SunSmart status

-Your organisation’s SunSmart status will be reviewed every two years.
+Your organisation’s SunSmart status will be reviewed every three years.
 Cancer Council Queensland will send you a reminder to complete the Review form.
 Mark this date in your calendar and complete the review form online.

 For schools/OSHC complete the review form here